defenseunicorns/uds-cli/README.md

 ```
 UDS CLI Binaries are also included with each [Github Release](https://github.com/defenseunicorns/uds-cli/releases)

+## Contributing
+Build instructions and contributing docs are located in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Quickstart
 The UDS-CLI's flagship feature is deploying multiple, independent Zarf packages.
 To create a `UDSBundle` of Zarf packages, create a `uds-bundle.yaml` file like so: